awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_serverless_aurora_app/Readme.md

 ## Purpose

-You can develop a web application that tracks and reports on work items by using the following AWS services
+You can develop a dynamic web application that tracks and reports on work items by using the following AWS services

-+ Amazon Relational Database Service (Amazon RDS)
++ Amazon Serverless Amazon Aurora database
 + Amazon Simple Email Service (the AWS SDK for Java SDK version 2 is used to access Amazon SES)
-+ AWS Elastic Beanstalk

 The application you create is named *AWS Tracker*, and uses Spring Boot APIs to build a model, different views, and a controller.